-As a result of specific school-related legislation (including KCSIE and National Minimum Standards of Boarding) we are also legally required to verify the medical fitness of anyone we appoint to ensure they can perform the duties of the specified position.
+The Education (Independent School Standards) Regulations 2014 and Keeping Children Safe in Education state that the College must verify the medical fitness of anyone we appoint to ensure they are mentally and physically fit to perform the duties of the specified position.
 Please be aware, this will take place after an offer of employment has been made, but before the appointment is confirmed.

-To determine medical fitness, we ask candidates to complete a health questionnaire which is reviewed by our independent occupational health advisor.
-The advisor will review your questionnaire against the job description and person specification for the role, together with the details of any other physical or mental requirements of the role (e.g. the proposed teaching timetable, required extra-curricular activities, layout of the College etc.).
+To determine medical fitness, we ask candidates to complete a health questionnaire.
+If you answer 'yes' to any of the questions in the questionnaire you will be required to complete a more detailed Pre-Placement Health Assessment form, which is reviewed by our independent occupational health advisor.
+The advisor will review your questionnaire against the job description and person specification for the role, together with the details of any other physical or mental requirements of the role (e.g. the proposed teaching timetable, required extracurricular activities, layout of the College etc.).
 If the College's health advisor has any doubts about your fitness for the role we may seek further medical opinions from a specialist or request that you undertake a full medical assessment.